vinkjoshua/agentic-cli-setup/docs/openapi-specs/README.md

 This folder demonstrates how OpenAPI specifications enable reliable, maintainable REST API development.
 The approach addresses fundamental challenges: **APIs need formal contracts to ensure consistency, enable tooling, and facilitate team collaboration**.

-DISCLAIMER: Everything in this repo should be taken as an example.
-I don't guarantee/ claim that the code provided in the read me or anywhere works fully.
-This repo is only for illustration purposes.

 ## 🤔 The API Development Problem

 Unstructured API development creates significant challenges: